gcallah/work/chaps/stein.md

 Stein's presentation of the work of women intersects with another major theme of her writings -- empathy.
-Stein was fascinated by the phenomenology of "an intersubjective relationship."[^212] For Stein, empathy is central to "intersubjectivity and community living."[^213] She also viewed "embodied consciousness and the animated living body" as important features of the phenomenology of empathy.[^214] The emphasis she put on the body in her understanding of empathy is relevant to her considerations on gender and women.
-For Stein, sexed bodies appear to have phenomenological import.
+Stein was fascinated by the phenomenology of "an intersubjective relationship."[^212] She saw "empathy" as central to "intersubjectivity and community living."[^213] She also viewed "embodied consciousness and the animated living body" as important features of the phenomenology of empathy.[^214] The emphasis she put on the body in her understanding of empathy is relevant to her considerations on gender and women.
+Sexed bodies appear to have phenomenological import within Stein's thought.
 Because she deemed women to possess a particular affinity for empathy and because she saw the body as relevant to intersubjectivity, she suggested a "gendered" account of "the empathic structure of consciousness."[^215]

 Stein, therefore, endowed women with a "distinctive value" that is integral to accomplishing "the good of ethics."[^216] Laura Judd Beer